 Can I use a trackball for gaming?

 Some people do, but trackballs are generally not competitive for fast-twitch gaming (FPS, RTS).
-They shine for productivity, design, and browsing.
-If you want a hybrid situation — gaming with a regular mouse, desk work with a trackball — that’s a popular setup.
+They excel for productivity, design, and browsing.
+A popular setup: gaming with a regular mouse, desk work with a trackball.
+Our ergonomic gaming mice guide covers the best options if that’s your main use case.

 How do I clean a trackball?

 Remove the ball (most pop out with gentle pressure from below), wipe it with a microfiber cloth, and clean the bearing contact points with a cotton swab.
 Do this every two to four weeks for smooth tracking.
-Ruby and stainless steel bearings (Elecom HUGE, Kensington Expert) accumulate less gunk than plastic bearings.
+Ruby and stainless steel bearings (Elecom HUGE, Kensington Expert) accumulate less debris than plastic bearings and are easier to clean.

 Does the Logitech MX ERGO S work with an iPad?

 Yes — it connects via Bluetooth and works with iPadOS.
 The tilt adjustment and programmable buttons function as standard mouse buttons on iPadOS.
-Logi Options+ for full customization requires a Mac or Windows computer, but basic usage works with any Bluetooth device.
+Full customization through Logi Options+ requires macOS or Windows, but basic usage works with any Bluetooth device including iPads and Android tablets.

 Conclusion

-The Logitech MX ERGO S is the trackball we’d recommend to most people — the 20° tilt, quiet clicks, 120-day battery, and dual-device switching add up to a device that’s hard to beat at any price.
-At $100, it pays for itself in wrist health within a month.
+The Logitech MX ERGO S is the trackball we’d recommend to most people.
+The 20° tilt, quiet clicks, 120-day battery, and dual-device switching add up to a device that’s hard to beat.
+At $120, it’s not cheap — but it tends to last for years and the wrist relief is immediate.

-If $100 feels like too much for a first trackball, the Logitech M575S at $40 is the right starting point.
-It’s not a compromise — it’s genuinely excellent, just without the tilt hinge and the premium finishes.
+If $120 feels steep for a first trackball, the Logitech M575S at $50 is the right starting point.
+It’s not a compromise — it’s genuinely excellent, just without the tilt hinge and premium finishes.
+Watch for sale prices around $30–40.

 Left-handed?
-Go Kensington SlimBlade Pro.
-Need finger-operated precision for design work?
+Go Kensington SlimBlade Pro — now at $70, it’s also the best value in the premium tier.
+Need finger-operated precision for design or CAD work?
 Elecom HUGE.
-Want to try a trackball risk-free?
-Perixx PERIMICE-520 at $40 is a solid wired entry point.
+Want a wired option with adjustable tilt?
+Perixx PERIMICE-520 at $50.

 Whatever you pick, the switch from a regular mouse to a trackball is one of the most impactful ergonomic changes you can make at your desk.
 Pair it with an ergonomic keyboard and a wrist rest for a complete wrist-friendly input setup.
-If you’re not ready to commit to a trackball, our ergonomic mouse for large hands guide covers conventional alternatives.
+Not ready to commit to a trackball?
+Our ergonomic mouse for large hands guide covers conventional alternatives.
 For the full home office picture, see our best desk accessories for remote work guide.